Fully Lattice-Linear Algorithms: Fully Lattice-Linear Algorithm for Minimal Dominating Set ( )

 Next, we show that \Cref{algorithm:ds-ll} is fully lattice-linear.
 We claim that there is one lattice corresponding to each optimal state.
 It follows that if there are $w$ optimal states for a given instance, then there are $w$ disjoint lattices $S_1, S_2, \cdots, S_w$ formed in the state space $S$.
 We show this as follows.

 We observe that an optimal state (manifesting a minimal dominating set) is at the supremum of its respective lattice, as there are no outgoing transitions from an optimal state.

 Furthermore, given a state $s$, we can uniquely determine the optimal state that would be reached from $s$.
-This is because in any given non-optimal state, there will be some \imped nodes.
-The non-\imped nodes will not move even if they are unsatisfied.
-Hence the \imped nodes must move in order for the global state to reduce the rank of that state (and thus move towards an optimal state).
-Since the \imped nodes in any state can be uniquely identified, as well as the value that they will update their local state to, the optimal state reached from a given state $s$ can also be uniquely identified.
+This is because in any given non-optimal state, the \imped nodes, that must change their state in order to reduce the ranks of the global state of the system, can be uniquely identified.
+Additionally, the value, that these \imped nodes will update their local state to, is also unique.
+Thus, the optimal state reached from a given state $s$ can be uniquely identified.

 This implies that starting from a state $s$ in $S_k (1\leq k\leq w)$, the algorithm cannot converge to any state other than the supremum of $S_k$.
 Thus, the state space of the problem is partitioned into $S_1, S_2\cdots, S_w$ where each subset $S_k$ contains one optimal state, say $s_{k_{opt}}$, and from all states in $S_k$, the algorithm converges to $s_{k_{opt}}$.